giancarvalho/challenge-backend/README.md

 ```

-From the following request, you'll get an array of addresses with the euclidian distance between them in km, divided by nearby (< 10km) and far spots:
+From the following request, you'll get an array of addresses  divided by nearby (< 10km) and far spots, with the euclidian distance between them in km:

 ```
 [